zijunsu/Shortcut-3D-UNet-Tensorflow2.0-BraTS-2020/README.md

 # self.decode_size is (width, height, depth) >>> (240, 240, 155) in default.
 # You can change width and height based on your GPU memory size.
 ```
-You need to generate TFRecord with the above format.
+You need to generate TFRecords with the above format.
 Variables, tumor_type and name, are redundant and used for recording the brain tumor type and sample name only.
-If you dont't need it, you can set the random variable or same texts when you generate TFRecord.
+If you dont't need it, you can set the random variable or same texts when you generate TFRecords.

 #### Test
 ```python